jtarchie/github-pullrequest-resource/README.md

 Clones the repository to the destination, and locks it down to a given ref.
 It is important to specify `version: every`, otherwise you will only ever get the latest PR.

-Submodules are initialized and updated recursively, there is no option to to disable that, currently.

 There is `git config` information set on the repo about the PR, which can be consumed within your tasks.

 For example: